Rinbo/phx-react-websocket-boilerplate/README.md

 # Phoenix-React Websocket Boilerplate

-Boilerplate code for connecting to a Phoenix backend using websockets, using a custom hook for joining channels and making it availbale anywhere with React Context.
-It assumes that you have a channel running on the server called `game:channelName`, and a `handle_in` function that triggers on the event `message` and broadcasts back with the event `broadcast` (customize in the reducer of this code).
+Boilerplate code for connecting to a Phoenix backend using websockets, using a custom hook for joining channels and making it available anywhere with React Context.
+It assumes that you have a channel running on the server called `game:*`, and a `handle_in` function that triggers on the event `message` and broadcasts back with the event `broadcast` (customize in the reducer of this code).

 ## Give it a spin